 With the spa town of Buxton within easy reach, this is a delightful Peak Forest cottage for a peaceful escape to this pretty part of Derbyshire.

-Note: This cottage is next to Refs.
-5513 and 5514 and together they accommodate 8 people.
+Note: This cottage is next to refs 985633 and together they sleep 8.

 Two bedrooms: 1 x double, 1 x twin.
 Shower room with shower, basin and WC.
 Open plan living area with kitchen, dining area and sitting area.